g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

     </li>
 <!--  -->
     <li class="footnote" id="fn:3">
         I don't hold Gaga or Kylie's weak voices against them, because they sound like themselves.
 On a new song I can't tell TS apart from Katy Perry / Selena Gomez / Ariana Grande.
+Nor can you <a href="{{mime}}">trust the evidence of your senses</a>.
     </li>
     <!--  -->
     <li class="footnote" id="fn:4">